Skip to Content

 Tarps

-We were so lucky that our roof was fine.
-So many people in our area lost shingles, which exposed their roof.
-It rained hard for days during the hurricane, and that water got into homes.
-For the lucky ones, it was just a little water damage.
+Rood damage is so common after storms.
+So many people in disaster areas lose shingles, which exposed the roof.
+And then, it rains hard for days during the hurricane, and water gets into homes.
+For the lucky ones, it’s just a little water damage.
 For others, it cause mold (which is a whole different issue).

 People need tarps to place over the holes in their roofs.
-But with so many homes with damage, and so many stores closed for the same reason, tarps are hard to find during disaster recovery.
+But with so many homes with damage, and so many stores closed because of the storm, tarps are hard to find during disaster recovery.
 So look into purchasing and donating tarps to those in need.

 It may seem like canned goods are the best things to donate after the hurricane, but are they?
 Check out this list of Great Items To Donate After A Hurricane from www.drugstoredivas.net.